 8. Fantastic Fat Burner

 An effective fat burner, curd might be a staple dish for persons who desire to get rid of abdominal fat and have a flat stomach.
 In addition, being rich in minerals, especially calcium, aids in weight loss by accelerating metabolism and reducing dietary fats.
+Increased intake of dairy or Ca contributes to the feeling of satisfaction and helps in reducing dietary fat intake when a person is trying to lose weight.
+(3)

 9. Limits Appetite